isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Productivity Solutions Grant

-The PSG  supports businesses in the adoption of prouductivity solutions.
+The PSG supports businesses in the adoption of productivity solutions.
 Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs.

 <a href="https://www.nea.gov.sg/industry-transformation-map/productivity-solutions-grant-(psg)" target="_blank" style="color:#037e8a">Find out more</a>

 #### Productivity Solutions Grant

-The PSG  supports businesses in the adoption of prouductivity solutions.
+The PSG supports businesses in the adoption of productivity solutions.
 Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs.

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/productivity-solutions-grant" target="_blank" style="color:#037e8a">Find out more</a>